alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

 Can move between classes manually or using S3 Lifecycle configurations

+We'll learn about all these classes in depth in this lecture, but you need to know them for the exam.
+When you create an object in Amazon S3, you can choose its storage class.
+You can also modify its storage class manually, or, as we'll see, you can use Amazon S3 lifecycle configurations to move objects automatically between these storage classes.

 **S3 Durability and Availability**

 ![](/img/06/93.png)

+So first, before we go into the classes, let's define the concepts of durability and availability.
+Durability represents how often an object might be lost by Amazon S3.
+Amazon S3 has very high durability, known as "11 nines"—that's 99.999999999% durability.
+This means that, on average, if you store 10 million objects on Amazon S3, you can expect to lose a single object once every 10,000 years.
+It's quite durable, and this durability is the same across all storage classes in Amazon S3.

+Availability, on the other hand, represents how readily a service is available.
+This depends on the storage class.
+For example, S3 Standard has 99.99% availability.
+This means that the service might not be available for about 53 minutes a year, meaning you might encounter some errors when interacting with the service.
+You need to take this into account when developing your applications.

 **S3 Standard – General Purpose**